migue-08/TRM/README.md

 ## TRM
 In this repository you can see the documents required to reproduce this [notebook](https://nbviewer.org/github/migue-08/TRM/blob/main/TRM.ipynb).
-The project consist of analyzing data in order to visualize the latest exchange rate $\frac{COP}{USD}$
+The project consists of analyzing data in order to visualize the latest $\frac{COP}{USD}$ exchange rate.